tinkercademy-bootcamp/chat-project-mayankgoel2005/exercise-2/README.md

 ## Thinking About Performance

 - Does writing code this way have any impact on performance?
+  - The numerous function calls might add up to the stack memory.
+However, this should not have much effect unless the program is large.
 - What do we mean when we say performance?
+  - The speed of the code
 - How do we measure performance in a program?
+  - We can use a profiler like gprof
+  - We can also just calculate the time that code takes to run (using `time()`)

 ## Play with Git